illiakovalenkoo/ArticlesJavaFX/doc/README.md

 Screenshots and other images related to the application's UI and functionality are stored in the `images/` folder.

+img.png - After click on some article we can see whole information only in this article

 ## 6. License

 This project is licensed under the **MIT License**.
 You are free to use, modify, and distribute this software with no restrictions.
 The software is provided "as is", without warranty of any kind.